-Patients with CF are at risk of patient-to-patient and environment-to-patient and transmission of respiratory pathogens through droplet, contact or airborne mechanisms.
+Patients with CF are at risk of patient-to-patient and environment-to-patient transmission of respiratory pathogens through droplet, contact or airborne mechanisms.
 Multi-resistant organisms are a concern and may not be identified until screening or testing is done.

-It is recommended that patients with CF maintain a distance of at least 4 metres apart at all times to minimise the risk of transmission of micro-organisms.
-It is important to try to reduce exposure to common respiratory pathogens.
-Hand hygiene, cough and sneeze etiquette and isolation when unwell remain the most important infection prevention and control strategies.
-Annual flu vaccination is also recommended Transmission-based precautions for all patients accessing hospital services include:
+It is recommended that patients with CF maintain a minimum distance of four meters apart at all times to minimise the risk of transmission of micro-organisms.
+It is important to try to minimise exposure to common respiratory pathogens.
+Admit patients to a single room when hospitalised.

+Annual flu vaccination is also recommended.

+Transmission-based precautions for all patients accessing hospital services include:

-- Allocation of single room with own bathroom - Patients to remain in their room with door closed - Contact precautions for all CF patients, including use of Personal Protective Equipment (PPE) - All respiratory therapy to be performed in the patient's room with door closed - Single use/patient dedicated equipment - Use of TGA registered disinfectant e.g. Nocospray/OxiverTb solution - Patient should wear a mask in common areas (ED, outpatients, pathology, radiology)
+- allocation of single room with own bathroom - patients to remain in their room with door closed - contact precautions for all CF patients, including use of Personal Protective Equipment (PPE) - all respiratory therapy to be performed in the patient's room with door closed - single use/patient dedicated equipment - use of TGA registered disinfectant such as Nocospray/ OxiverTb solution - patient should wear a mask in common areas including ED, outpatients, pathology and radiology.

-Extra precautions for patients with CF known to be infected/colonised with Mycobacterium abcessus and Burkholderia cepacia include:
+Extra precautions for people with CF known to be infected/colonised with Mycobacterium abscesses and Burkholderia cepacia include:

-- Use of negative pressure single room if available and own bathroom essential - Respiratory function testing to occur in patients own room with portable equipment if possible - Patients should remain in their room and not visit other areas of the hospital - Patients/carers/visitors must clean their hands with alcohol-based hand rub or soap and water on entering and leaving the patient room
+- y use of negative pressure single room if available and own bathroom essential - respiratory function testing to occur in patients own room with portable equipment if possible - > patients should remain in their room and not visit other areas of the hospital - > patients/carers/visitors must clean their hands with alcohol-based hand rub or soap and water on entering and leaving the patient's room